Mazid2003/calendar-using-python/README.md

 View the generated calendar in the console.

 This project is a great way to demonstrate your understanding of Python’s built-in modules, user input handling, and basic console applications on GitHub. 🎯

+**📜 License**

+This project is open-source under the MIT License.
+Feel free to use and modify it! 🚀